MerjaR/linkedin-inspiration-machine/README.md

 - Generates **5 example content ideas** (hardcoded sets rotate if you click “Generate Again”).
 - Lets you choose 1 idea + 1 enhancement style (e.g. storytelling, stats, a quote).
 - Assembles a **ChatGPT-ready prompt** using your selections and inputs.
-- **No tokens or API calls used** — perfect for demos without incurring LLM costs.
+- **Currently no tokens or API calls used** — I wanted a demo without incurring LLM costs.

 > ⚠️ Note: This MVP does not connect to any AI service.
 The content ideas are hardcoded to avoid incurring token costs, but the structure is ready to plug into OpenAI or Claude if you fork it.